Tag: Caroline Ansell

 Caroline Ansell – 2015 Parliamentary Question to the Department of Health

-To ask the Secretary of State for Health, what assessment he has made of the effect of the new Care Quality Commission inspection regime on hospital performance; and if he will make a statement.
+To ask the Secretary of State for Health, which Hospital Trusts have moved out of special measures since the Care Quality Commission inspection regime was introduced; and if he will make a statement.

 Ben Gummer